raiden-network/raiden/docs/webui_tutorial.rst

 The last point in the ``Actions`` menu is ``Watch Events``.
 This will simply open tab within the ``Tokens`` view and allow the user to see all channels created and deleted for the specific token.

-In this view it is also possible to ``Swap Tokens``.
-This is done by pressing the ``Swap Tokens`` button and then filling in the form.
-For more information on what a token swap is, please see :ref:`token swaps <token-swaps>`.
+In further releases it will also be possible to perform token swaps with the ``Swap Tokens`` button.
+This function is not part of the Red Eyes release.

 .. thumbnail:: images/raiden_webui_tokens_page_screenshot.png
     :alt: Raiden web app tokens page